RyanAwex/RyanAwex/README.md

-- 👋 Hi, I’m @RyanAwex
+- 👋 Hi, I’m Rayane Sefiani
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning ReactJs, Sass, Bootstrap and Redux.
-- 📫 How to reach me: ryanawex@gmail.com
+- 📫 You can reach me at: ryanawex@gmail.com